 This simple and healthy no bake oatmeal protein balls recipe is perfect for an easy snack on-the-go!
 With rolled oats, protein powder, peanut butter and a touch of honey, these no-bake protein balls recipe will keep you satisfied for hours!

 I cannot accept the idea that someone could NOT like energy bites.
 Unless they’re one of those annoying people who “doesn’t like healthy food” (we should have a chat), the only reason I can think of for why someone might not love protein balls is because they have yet to find their flavor combo.

 This is the reason why I am always trying to come up with new, creative flavors.
 From almond joy, to gingerbread and of course those blueberry muffin energy balls, I am absolutely convinced that there is a flavor and taste out there for everyone.

 The other week my friend Cat was over and the topic of energy balls came up.
 Obviously.
 Because when am I not chatting about energy balls?
 Like C (my C, not Cat) Cat is not a big chocolate fan.
 It took some digging but it turns out that oatmeal raisin is her jam.
 So I set out to convince another being of the world that energy balls are gods gift to the healthy snacking earth.

 I’ve since made this recipe twice.
 Once with Oatmeal Raisin, and once with Oatmeal Chocolate Chip and both are BOMB.

 I don’t discriminate between raisin lovers and chocolate lovers.

 But I do discriminate between those who love protein balls recipes and those who claim to not like them.
 I prefer to pretend the latter just don’t exist!
 Life just makes more sense that way…

 What You Need to Make Protein Balls

-- Rolled Oats – feel free to use gluten-free if necessary
+- Rolled Oats – feel free to use certified gluten-free oats if necessary

 - Protein Powder – I personally find whey works best but you can use plant-based protein powders if you prefer.
 Vanilla protein powder is ideal but you could also sub with a different flavor.

 - Cinnamon – not essential but I prefer adding it!